skupperproject/skupper-example-tcp/README.md

 ## Step 9: Run the TCP client

-In the west namespace, use `kubectl run` and the `curl` image to do TCP stuff XXX.
+In the west namespace, use `kubectl run` to run the TCP client.
+Here we send "hello" and get "HELLO" echoed back from the server.

 _**Console for west:**_